-- Applicants must be Brown University doctoral students who will be in years two through six in the academic year 2018-2019.
+- Applicants must be Brown University doctoral students who will be in years two through six at the time of travel.
+(Please note that students beyond the sixth year at the time of the award are not eligible.
+This ineligibility begins at the start of the summer after the sixth year.)

 - Applicants must be active in a preliminary or dissertation research project, including but not limited to fieldwork, archival research, scientific experiments with international facilities or individual laboratories of collaborators.

 - Awardees will be required to meet policies for University-sponsored international research travel.
 Detailed information is available on the Travel Policies webpage of the Healthy Brown website.
 All students, regardless of travel destination, are required to register their travel plans in TravelSafe.

 Priority will be given to students for whom other funding opportunities, including external funding opportunities, may not be available and for whom international research activity may not be possible without the award.
 Priority will also be given to students outside the Division of Biology and Medicine.

 Awards support doctoral-level research abroad for one academic semester or for a period of three months during the summer.
 The award relieves students of their duties related to a Teaching Assistantship, Research Assistantship, or Proctorship, and they enable a student to be in residence in a foreign country.
 We cover the base pay of a student’s fellowship stipend and provide an additional $500 to assist with travel costs.
 Students may spend the additional $500 on any reasonable and necessary costs of conducting research abroad, including round-trip air travel, visas, accommodations, and subsistence costs.
 Recipients maintain their eligibility for additional support of travel costs through the International Travel Fund.

 Proposals will be considered and evaluated by a committee of faculty and administrators who will make award recommendations to the Dean of the Graduate School.
 Reviewers will consider the following criteria to evaluate proposals: